sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/acsai/info/third-year/Internship/introduction-to-internships.md

 ## How the Internship Works

+The Bachelor's degree programme includes a compulsory internship, which is part of the ECTS credits required by the study plan.
+At the end of the internship, students must write an internship report, which is defended during the graduation session as the internship examination and final examination.
+The internship must therefore be completed before graduation, and its completion is required to participate in the relevant graduation session.

-The internship is a fundamental step in the academic journey, as it allows students to put into practice the skills acquired during the degree program.
-It can be carried out at a company, an organization, or a research laboratory, and can be either internal or external to the University.
+The internship allows students to put into practice the skills acquired during the degree programme.
+It may be internal, external, or recognised on the basis of previous work activity consistent with the degree programme.

 The internship:
 * **Internal**: It is carried out within the University, under the supervision of a professor or their research laboratory.
 During the internal internship, the student can engage in research, design, development, testing, and evaluation of computer systems in various thematic areas.
 * **External**: It is carried out at a company or an external organization, under the supervision of a company tutor (External Supervisor) and a professor from the University (Internal Supervisor).
 During the external internship, the student will have the opportunity to apply the skills acquired during the degree program by working on real projects and tackling typical challenges of the professional world.
+* **Recognised on the basis of previous work activity**: Recognition may be requested when work already carried out is consistent with the degree programme.
+The request is assessed individually, and the internship report and graduation procedures remain compulsory.

 {{% hint warning %}}
 <i class="fa-solid fa-triangle-exclamation" style="color: #FFD43B;"></i> **Attention**

 The internship corresponds to an indicative commitment of **about three months**.
 For external internships, the training project provides for **375 hours**; internal internships are not subject to formal hour tracking, and the agreed project and the Internal Supervisor's assessment are what matter.
 The **105 days** are therefore not the duration of the internship: they are the reference period between assignment and the graduation session, leaving time for the report and the final administrative steps.
+{{% /hint %}}

+{{% hint tip %}}
+<i class="fa-solid fa-lightbulb" style="color: #238636;"></i> **Internship report guides**

+When you start preparing your final report, read the guide on [how to write the internship report](../writing-the-report) and consult the [report examples](../report-examples) shared by other students.
 {{% /hint %}}

 ## When can I request the internship?